What to do if you suspect a blood clot?

 Most commonly found on the ankle or calf, painful venous stasis ulcers are open sores that do not heal well on their own.
-They are typically red in color however they may be covered by a fibrous yellow tissue.
+They are typically red in color however a fibrous yellow tissue may cover them.
 The sores border is typically irregular.
 Red, purple, and brown spots may also be present on the lower legs and ankles.
 When suffering from venous stasis ulcers you may experience discharge and drainage.
 Venous stasis ulcers are common in people who have previously suffered from swollen legs and varicose veins.

 Diagnosing and Treating Venous Ulcers

 While diagnosing the venous ulcers is not difficult, finding the proper cause of these painful sores can be challenging.
-Some Western Pennsylvania providers use what is called a duplex ultrasound.
-This is a noninvasive imaging test that is used to diagnose which veins are causing the venous ulcers.
+Some Western Pennsylvania providers use a duplex ultrasound.
+This is a noninvasive imaging test that we use to diagnose which veins are causing the venous ulcers.
 The difference in this approach is that it pinpoints the abnormal vein or veins.
-By finding the cause of the ulceration, the venous pathology can be treated, preventing the ulcers from returning once healed.
+By finding the cause of the ulceration, we can treat the venous pathology and thereby prevent the return of the ulcers once healed.

 After your veins have been evaluated, your healthcare provider will recommend a personalized treatment plan based on your specific needs: